Lehigh Valley Office Market Sees 670,000 SF Under Construction in Q1 2018

 “We’re seeing some significant office market growth in the pipeline, and the downtowns across the Lehigh Valley continue to experience a renaissance,” said Don Cunningham, LVEDC President & CEO.
 “They are driving the birth of a New Lehigh Valley.
 A Lehigh Valley that can grow as the home of corporate offices, knowledge workers, technology-based industries, and entrepreneurship.”

 A digital version of the new issue can be downloaded here.
+A metric version is also available.

 The newly-released issue covers data from the first quarter of 2018.
 During that quarter, a total of 669,832 square feet of office space was under construction.
 That includes Tower 6, the 12-story, 180-foot Class A office and retail building unveiled by the City Center Investment Group earlier this month.